polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 the create function above will be invoked, allowing you to create and decorate an instance of your custom `IRepetitionPattern` type.
 The `str` argument to your above create function, will be everything after the `ext:custom-type:` parts, when creating an instance of your pattern.
 To use the above pattern in your own code, you can use something such as the following.

 ```
 tasks.create:custom-repetition-pattern
    .lambda

       log.info:Executing custom-repetition-pattern

 tasks.schedule:custom-repetition-pattern
    repeats:"ext:custom-pattern:some-arguments-here"
 ```

-In the above **[repeat]** argument, the `ext` parts informs the scheduler that you want to use a custom repetition pattern, the `custom-pattern` parts resolves to your `IRepetitionPattern` create function, and the _"some-arguments-here"_ parts will be passed into your above `ExtPattern` constructor, and allows you to parametrize your pattern any ways you see fit.
+In the above **[repeat]** argument, the `ext` parts informs the scheduler that you want to use a custom repetition pattern, the `custom-pattern` parts resolves to your `IRepetitionPattern` create function, and the _"some-arguments-here"_ parts will be passed into your above `ExtPattern` constructor allowing you to parametrize your pattern any ways you see fit.

 ### [tasks.scheduler.start]